timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 ## Conclusions

-Complexity is a Critical business problem.
-Complexity cannot be ignored, cannot be consolidated away, hidden by a third Party Cloud or an out-source contract.
-Directly or indirectly the costs associated with Complexity will always re-emerge.
-An effective Modularity strategy is **the essential** strategy for addressing Complexity and delivering high maintainable, economically sustainable software systems.

-While Microservices nominally provide a language agnostic approach to delivering course grained Modules and Services, this lowest common demoninator approach fails in several important aspects.
-In contrast, as we'll now see, OSGi™ delivers a coherent modularity strategy; which as demonstrate by the [enRoute Microservices tutorial](/tutorial/030-tutorial_microservice) includes, but is not constrained to being only, Microservices.

-But this constrains us to Java?

-The [TIOBE Index for January 2018](https://www.tiobe.com/tiobe-index/) yet again places Java as the industries leading programming language, a position broadly held since 2003.
-Also the wisdom of the Polyglot languge approach championed by Microservices needs to be challenged; as this introduces a needless level of language diversity (unnecessary Complexity) into an Organistion: see [CISQ Technical Debt Calculation](ihttp://it-cisq.org/standards/technical-debt/).
+As Complexity is the primary issues that affects the economic sustainability of software systems; a coherent strategy for Modularity - based on Open Industry standards - must be our start point.
+The Modularity strategy must define how to describe dependencies and life-cycles for all entities, at all structure layers, of each Composite System: from the fine grained artefacts created by the Component Developers, to the distributed Composite System run by Operations; enabling all layers of the runtime environment to be automatically Assembly / Orchestrated.

+The Modularity strategy does not constrain application architecture, the protocols to be used between Services, or the runtime environment within which the Composite System will run.
+Hence, we are still able to create **maintainable** REST Microservices, Twelve-Factor applications, or Serverless applications; but most importantly subsequently changing these design decisions at a later point in time in response to changing Business requirements.
+As the runtime Applications are self-decribing and self-assembling entities, updates can be simply and rapidly applied by Operations; avoiding the need to tightly-couple Developers to Production Systems.

-Most importantly for future software eco-systems, OSGi™/Java is the only modularity / language combination powerful enought to address todays Complexity Crisis and so DARPA's longevity challenge.
-That said, the OSGi Alliance are looking to generalise OSGi Dependency Management and Service Registry concepts, bringing these benefits to other popular languages.
+Today, OSGi™ / Java is the only modularity / language combination powerfull enough to address Complexity Crisis and so DARPA's longevity challenge.
+However, the OSGi Alliance are looking to generalise OSGi Dependency Management and Service Registry concepts, bringing these benefits to other popular languages.

-> “First they ignore you, then they ridicule you, then they fight you, then you win.”
--- Mahatma Gandhi

-> OSGi is a disruptive technology that will transform how enterprise Java applications are designed, developed, and managed!
+We'll now explore OSGi concepts and capabilities in more detail.